stingram/DRL_Navigation/Project_Report.md

 ## Project Objective

-In this project, **the objective is to train an agent to navigate a virtual world while collecting as many yellow bananas as possible, while avoiding any blue bananas**
+In this project, **the objective is to train an agent to navigate a virtual world while collecting as many yellow bananas as possible, while avoiding any blue bananas.**

 ![In Project 1, train an agent to navigate a large world, square world.](images/bananas.gif)

 ## Environment details

-The environment is based on [Unity ML-agents](https://github.com/Unity-Technologies/ml-agents)
+The environment is based on [Unity ML-agents](https://github.com/Unity-Technologies/ml-agents).

 Note: The project environment provided by Udacity is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page.